 Reading Does Not Require Spoken Language

 Moreover, literacy represents a powerful tool for enhancing the language abilities for all children on the

 - Almost everything and anything that can be communicated via spoken language can be communicated via

-If you have doubts that "non-verbal" children can master written language, take a look at some of the books written by non-speaking individuals with autism such as Ido in Autismland and Carly's Voice: Breaking through Autism.
-They show the amazing language skills that "non-verbal" children can attain.
-The children may be "non-speaking," but they are certainly not "non-verbal."
+If you have doubts that non-speaking children can master written language, take a look at some of the books written by non-speaking individuals with autism such as "Ido in Autismland" and "Carly's Voice: Breaking through Autism."
+They show the amazing language skills that non-speaking children can attain.

 New Ways of Instruction